 What makes this island different from Barbados though, is that Grenada doesn’t feel like life revolves around tourism.
-In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon, nutmeg, turmeric, ginger, bay leaves and many others.
+In fact this island is named ‘The Spice Isle’ because it’s one of the world’s biggest producers of cinnamon (which is a real ‘superfood’), nutmeg, turmeric, ginger, bay leaves and many others.

 Nestled in Grenada’s lush hilly interior, is Belvedere Plantation – one of the island’s biggest spice plantations.
 A visit here will transport you back in time, and will also give you the chance to see, smell, and taste, this island’s famous exports.

 Staying in the mountains, head to Grand Etang Forest Reserve where you can find a huge lake formed from a volcanic crater.
 Keep an eye out on the trees while walking here, and see if you can spot the friendly Mona monkeys that live in the reserve!
 In fact this island has some great hiking opportunities, with mountains, waterfalls and jungle treks to discover.

 Barbados or Grenada: Explore the sights and experience the tropics

 While both destinations have an easy-going friendly vibe, Grenada feels a lot more Caribbean and local.
 Barbados has more of an international feel, partly due to being more tourist-orientated.

 With a mix of West African and British influences, Barbados is a fascinating country with a rich blend of Caribbean traditions and a culture that emerged out of plantation slavery economy.
 The British influence in particular is very strong.